Deafness in Iraq

+Deafness in Iraq describes the social, educational, and healthcare realities faced by the deaf and hard of hearing (DHH) in Iraq.
+The main sign languages used are Iraqi Sign Language and Kurdish Sign Language.
+The is a reported scarcity of early-intervention services and specialist providers in Iraq, and there are constraints on assistive technologies such as hearing aids and implants, which together contribute to risks and health disparities.

 Human and civil rights for DHH people in Iraq

 The Deaf and Hard of Hearing (DHH) community in Iraq faces many different challenges, such as quality education, communication barriers, and healthcare challenges in their day-to-day life.
 Two of the main sign languages used in Iraq are Iraqi Sign Language and Kurdish Sign Language.
 Moreover, the children experience extreme language deprivation in Iraq due to a lack of mentors and teachers to educate deaf children and their families.
 As a result, the DHH individuals face many difficulties and challenges in public services, like communicating with a healthcare provider and seeking healthcare.

 The UN CRPD

 Iraq ratified the Convention of the Rights of Persons with Disabilities (CRPD) in 2010.
 The constitution "guarantees to all persons with disabilities the right to freedom from all forms of discrimination, providing them with opportunities to develop their capabilities and engage in the development of society".